Associate Professor of Statistical & Data Sciences

 His work in sabermetrics (statistical analysis applied to baseball) has been published in the Journal of Quantitative Analysis in Sports (for which he serves as an associate editor), the Eastern Economic Journal, CHANCE Magazine, ESPN.com, and most notably in his first book (co-authored with Andrew Zimbalist), The Sabermetric Revolution: Assessing the Growth of Analytics in Baseball.
 Baumer and his co-authors shared the 2016 Contemporary Baseball Analysis Award from the Society for American Baseball Research for their paper on comprehensive measures of player evaluation.

 Baumer's work in network science has been published in the journals Algorithmica and Theoretical Computer Science, as well as at the conferences ECML/PKDD, SPAA, SIROCCO, ALGOSENSORS and MSWiM.
-He has also published articles on statistics education in The American Statistician, Techology Innovations in Statistics Education, and CHANCE Magazine.
+He has also published articles on statistics and data science education in The American Statistician, Technology Innovations in Statistics Education, and CHANCE Magazine.
 He is a co-organizer of the annual ASA Five College DataFest.

 Baumer is an Accredited Professional Statistician™.